tc39/notes/es9/2018-03/mar-20.md

 DH: ???

-YK: i'm not making any claims here and i'm not really against it going to stage 1, but I don't think this is a good feature and I will likely object to it in the future.
+YK: I'm not making any claims here and i'm not really against it going to stage 1, but I don't think this is a good feature and I will likely object to it in the future.

 RJE: Dan?